 Many people lump all back aches and pains together as a “bad back.”
 But there are actually many causes for back pain, including muscle spasms, ruptured disks, back sprains, osteoarthritis, infections, and tumors.
 One possible cause that rarely gets the attention it deserves is ankylosing spondylitis (AS), a form of arthritis that’s associated with long-term inflammation of the joints in the spine.

 AS is a progressive disease, which means that it tends to get worse as time goes by.
-Typically, it starts with pain in the low back and hips.
+Typically, it starts with pain in your low back and hips.
 Unlike many kinds of back pain, however, the discomfort of AS is most severe after a rest or upon rising in the morning.
 Exercise often helps it feel better.

 The symptoms of AS vary from person to person.
 Here’s a look at how they might progress:

 lower spine stiffens and fuses: You can’t get close to touching your

-If your ribs are affected: You may find it difficult to take a deep breath.
+ribs are affected: You may find it difficult to take a deep breath.

-If inflammation affects your feet: You may have pain at your heel or the
+inflammation affects your feet: You may have pain at your heel or the

-If inflammation affects your bowel: You may develop abdominal cramps and
+inflammation affects your bowel: You may develop abdominal cramps and

 sensitivity to light, and blurred vision.
 See your doctor immediately for these

 There’s still no cure for AS.
 But treatment can ease its symptoms and may possibly keep the disease from getting worse.
 For most people, treatment involves taking medication, doing exercises and stretches, and practicing good posture.
 For severe joint damage, surgery is sometimes an option.

-If you’re bothered by long-term pain and stiffness in your low back and hips, don’t just write it off to having a bum back or not being 20 anymore.
+If you’re bothered by long-term pain and stiffness in your low back and hips, don’t just write it off to having a bad back or not being 20 anymore.
 See your doctor.
 If it turns out to be AS, early treatment can make you feel more comfortable now, and it might prevent some serious problems in the future.